 Online Master’s Degrees in Data Science

 - If you can’t get enough of healthcare data, MUSC’s online Master of Science in Health Informatics will make you an expert in electronic health records (EHRs), data management, and analytic systems.
-Students can choose to write a thesis.

 Data Science Scholarships in South Carolina

 For this section, we focused on funding that specifically applied to the school’s data program.
 However, the university’s Graduate Studies Office will have more information on general aid (e.g. diversity scholarships) and alternative financing options.
 For example, in USC’s MAS program, students from Arkansas, Georgia, and Kentucky can apply for in-state tuition credits from the SREB’s Academic Common Market.

 - Department of Statistics Graduate Teaching Assistantships: Students in the MS in Statistics program may be eligible for an assistantship.
 The Department only offers 5-10 new teaching assistantships to MS and PhD students each year.

 Data Science Events in South Carolina

 Data Science Meetups & Communities in South Carolina

 Carolina is still building its data science community, but there are some Meetup options available.
 If you’re in the Fort Mill area, you can also take advantage of the scores of groups in Charlotte, NC.

 - Charleston Data Science: This meetup features lots of talks and tutorials on tools & technologies (e.g. neural networks, machine learning in R, etc.).